 This study employs a survey research methodology and utilizes a cross-sectional research design, which is the predominant approach in the social sciences (Nachmias & Nachmias, 1996).
-The cross-sectional survey design is adopted in this study due to its advantage of enabling large scale one-time sample data collection and facilitating credible inference on the population (Sileyew, 2019; Etim, et. al., 2023), efficiency of time and resources (Caruana, et al., 2015).
+The cross-sectional survey design is adopted in this study due to its advantage of enabling large scale onetime sample data collection and facilitating credible inference on the population (Sileyew, 2019; Etim, et. al., 2023), efficiency of time and resources (Caruana, et al., 2015).
 The cross-sectional research design has also been utilized in numerous previous studies to effectively investigate the influence of independent variables on the dependent variables (Kossai & Piget, 2014; Caruana et al., 2015; Kawira, Mukulu & Odhiambo, 2019; Sileyew, 2019; Etim et al., 2023).

-B. Measuring the Association between Digitalization and Profitability of Micro Enterprises of the association between adoption of digitalization and profitability in micro-enterprises, including an examination of the intervening impact of Obstacles to digitalization in such a relationship.
+B. Measuring the Association between Digitalization and Profitability of Micro Enterprises

+The general objective of this study is to investigate the nature of the association between adoption of digitalization and profitability in micro-enterprises, including an examination of the intervening impact of Obstacles to digitalization in such a relationship.
 To test the formulated hypotheses and having the advantage of a large sample size, the study deploys the following linear regression models: